Asian shares step back from record as tech jitters return, bonds rally

 Fed funds futures also rallied to reverse most of the losses after the payrolls data that led markets to pare back the chance of a rate cut in June.
 A move in June is now back in play, with the chance priced at 70%, and a total easing of 60 basis points is expected this year.

 Much attention will be on the U.S. inflation data due later in the day.
-Forecasts are centred on a monthly rise of 0.3% in the core measure, which is enough to see the annual rate slow to 2.5% from 2.7% previously.
+Forecasts are centred on a monthly rise of 0.3% in the core measure, which would be enough to see the annual rate slow to 2.5% from 2.7% previously.

 "Even an in-line result would reflect a meaningful deceleration from December and that could bolster animal spirits and spark energy back into the cyclical trade," said Jose Torres, a senior economist at Interactive Brokers.